Erics-Barbers/erics-barbers-docs/Current System Architecture.md

 This keeps controllers thin and separates business workflows from HTTP concerns.
 However, the current code does not fully use dependency inversion.
 Use cases often inject concrete infrastructure classes directly rather than interfaces from `application/ports`.

+## API Request Validation

+The backend uses a strict global NestJS `ValidationPipe` configured in:

+`erics-barber-api/src/config/validation.ts`

+Current behavior:

+- transforms request bodies and query strings into DTO instances
+- rejects properties that are not explicitly decorated on the DTO
+- converts decorated primitive values such as query `page` and `limit`
+- hides submitted values from validation error responses

+This makes DTOs the public request contract.
+When a new request field is added, it should also get an explicit validation decorator.

 ## Authentication Architecture

 Authentication is currently the most complete feature.